cgrossi/react-todo-frontend/README.md

 This repo is the front end of a todo application created with React.
-The front end is live deployed on Surge.
+It's live on Surge at [http://stackmusetaskmanager.surge.sh/](http://stackmusetaskmanager.surge.sh/)
 It's wired up to a seperate backend running Django and a Postgres DB hosted on Heroku

-#Todo
+# Todo
 - Add Sort Feature
 - Make Header